A Golem requestor is a specific piece of code running on an Internet-connected device.

 In this scenario, it doesn't matter what the end user's local device is, as long as it can run a web browser.

 Here, your application code is running inside a web server and the front-end layer is accessed through a browser.

 The main or most typical benefit for the requestor is to have instant access to a very large pool of hardware.
 Instead of using local hardware, the requestor is able to use the IT resources available on the decentralized market.

-For instance, you could think of training a large ML model in seconds instead of hours, there are many interesting business use cases described in the:
+For instance, you could think of training a large ML model in seconds instead of hours.

 For the basic computations scenario the details of the resource usage are as follows:

 Specify what docker image to use: